creosoteshadow/compact_hash/README.md

     auto hashes = compact_hash::compact_hash_extended(
     reinterpret_cast<const uint8_t*>(data), size, 4, 12345ULL);

+## Credit
 Based on wyhash (public domain) by Wang Yi: https://github.com/wangyi-fudan/wyhash

+## License

-This implementation is dedicated to the public domain (CC0 1.0) with an optional MIT license fallback.
-Use freely, no attribution required.
+This project is dedicated to the public domain under CC0 1.0 (see LICENSE).

+As an optional fallback for users who prefer an explicit license, it is also available under the MIT License (see LICENSE-MIT).

+You may choose to use the code under either CC0 1.0 **or** MIT — whichever better suits your needs.
+No attribution is required under either.